 What’s noticeable throughout the cut is that this isn’t a cheap cash grab designed to lure diehard fans into ponying up more money.
 Each scene is carefully constructed so that the black & white enhances the experience.
 Definitely a big step up from the b&w Instagram filter.

-The Blu Ray version did not include the rumored silent version of the film.
-I’m not really sure how that would work in a way that didn’t rob the audience of its connection to the characters, though an enhanced score could give the film more of a Fantasia like feel.
+The Blu-ray version did not include the rumored silent version of the film.
+I’m not really sure how that would work in a way that didn’t rob the audience of its connection to the characters, though an enhanced score could give the film more of a Fantasia-like feel.
 To use a whiskey metaphor, if Fury Road was a single malt, Black & Chrome would be the tiny drop of water that opens it up to enhance the flavor.
 Silent B&C could very well be the massive ice cube that strips it of its character.

 Perhaps Black & Chrome’s greatest achievement is that it’s a superior cut that doesn’t eradicate the value of the original release.
-Miller may have preferred to have released this version straight from the get go, but it’s hard to imagine a world where the black & white version could have achieved the same level of mainstream popularity both at the box office and on the awards circuit.
+Miller may have preferred to have released this version straight from the get-go, but it’s hard to imagine a world where the black & white version could have achieved the same level of mainstream popularity both at the box office and on the awards circuit.
 Fury Road occupies a special place in the film canon, being the only fourth entry in a franchise to ever be nominated for Best Picture.
 Miller himself remains a rare figure in cinema, having maintained creative control over his creation since the original came out in 1979.
 If B&C needed to wait, so be it.

 Special edition and director’s cut releases have taken a hit in the streaming era, but B&C proves there’s still value in physical media, giving film aficionados Miller’s best cut without hindering the movie’s earning potential.
 Hopefully B&C will see a theatrical release as well.
 Some directors like George Lucas can’t stop tinkering with their masterpieces, cheapening them over the years with unnecessary CGI and blinking Ewoks.
 Blood & Chrome proved the exception, enhancing the experience through the absence of color.
-I was wary of the Blu-Ray’s $20 price tag, especially for a movie I’d seen multiple times already, but couldn’t resist adding it to my Christmas list.
-Blu Rays may be more of a niche market, but certainly not an irrelevant one.